Blender on Biowulf

 Blender is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.

 Blender on Biowulf is meant for command-line rendering.
-The .blend file should be created outside of Biowulf, as none of the nodes have support for OpenGL, required for running the GUI.
+The .blend file should be created outside of Biowulf, as none of the nodes have proper graphic cards with support for OpenGL, required for running the GUI.

 Documentation